proctorf/HIST289/index.md

 **Slavery and Freedom in Ohio (H)**

 Readings:
-- Matthew Salafia, "Fugitive Slaves and the Borderland" from [*Slavery's Borderland: Freedom and Bondage Along the Ohio River*](https://www-jstor-org.denison.idm.oclc.org/stable/j.ctt3fhvrx) (Univ. of Pennsylvania Press, 2013): 165-184
+- Matthew Salafia, "Fugitive Slaves and the Borderland" from <a href="https://www-jstor-org.denison.idm.oclc.org/stable/j.ctt3fhvrx" target="_blank">*Slavery's Borderland: Freedom and Bondage Along the Ohio River*</a> (Univ. of Pennsylvania Press, 2013): 165-184
-- R.H.M Blackett, "Western Kentucky and Ohio" in [*The Captive's Quest for Freedom: Fugitive Slaves, the 1850 Fugitive Slave Law, and the Politics of Slavery*](https://doi-org.denison.idm.oclc.org/10.1017/9781108275439) (Cambridge Univ.
+- R.H.M Blackett, "Western Kentucky and Ohio" in <a href="https://doi-org.denison.idm.oclc.org/10.1017/9781108275439" target="_blank">*The Captive's Quest for Freedom: Fugitive Slaves, the 1850 Fugitive Slave Law, and the Politics of Slavery*</a> (Cambridge Univ.
 Press, 2018): 222-268

 ### Week 5 {#week5}